Ver página en: Español

 International Street Artists in Lodz

 Another big first for me was seeing this mural above by Eduardo Kobra — one of the most well-known street artists from Brazil.
 It is a fun and colourful portrait of Arthur Rubinstein, a classical pianist who was born in Lodz and is considered one of the greatest in the 20th century.
 Luckily, this was not the last time I saw one of Kobra’s murals.
 I also saw a beautiful massive one in Sandefjord (Norway).

-Another pleasant surprise was finding a works by ROA and Vhils.
+Another pleasant surprise was finding works by ROA and Vhils.
 The first is an artist from Belgium who mostly paints monochromatic murals of animals.
 I’ve been lucky to see some of his works in Belgium, London, and Chile.
-And the second is a Portuguese artist well-known for his particular technique of doing portraits by drilling on the walls rather than painting.
+And the second is a Portuguese artist who is well-known for his particular technique of doing portraits by drilling on the walls rather than painting.
 His art pieces are often mesmerizing.
 I first saw his works during one of my trips to Berlin.

-One thing that I was not expecting is how big actually Lodz is, I thought it was much smaller and that going around searching for street art would be less tiring.
+One thing that I was not expecting is how big Lodz actually is.
+I thought it was much smaller and that going around searching for street art would be less tiring.
 But during those two days, I walked a lot and I still didn’t manage to see everything.
-The fact that the days were shorter didn’t help, by 4 pm there wasn’t enough light to take good photos.
+And the fact that the days were shorter didn’t help, by 4 pm there wasn’t enough light to take good photos.

-When I realized I was not going to be able to see everything, I decided to cut some corners, so to speak.
-So to concentrate in the areas with most murals, I decided not go to see those that were further from the city center.
-It was a tough choice because there was one mural in particular that I really wanted to see.
+When I realized I was not going to be able to see everything, I decided to cut some corners, so to speak, and concentrate in the areas with the most murals.
+So I decided not to see those that were located further from the city center.
+It was a tough choice, because there was one mural in particular that I really wanted to see.
 It’s a huge artwork by Chilean artist INTI, whose work I first saw in his native Valparaiso.
 I was really bummed about that.
 Luckily, there was another mural by INTI in Lodz (below, left) and that was enough consolation for me.